Biblical studies

-Biblical studies is the academic application of a set of diverse disciplines to the study of the Bible (the Old Testament and New Testament).
-For its theory and methods, the field draws on disciplines ranging from ancient history, historical criticism, philology, textual criticism, literary criticism, historical backgrounds, mythology, and comparative religion.
+Biblical studies is the academic application of a set of diverse disciplines to the study of the Bible, with Bible referring to the books of the canonical Hebrew Bible in mainstream Jewish usage and the Christian Bible including the canonical Old Testament and New Testament, respectively.
+For its theory and methods, the field draws on disciplines ranging from ancient history, historical criticism, philology, theology, textual criticism, literary criticism, historical backgrounds, mythology, and comparative religion.

-Many secular as well as religious universities and colleges offer courses in biblical studies, usually in departments of religious studies, theology, Judaic studies, history, or comparative literature.
-Biblical scholars do not necessarily have a faith commitment to the texts they study, but many do.

 Definition

 The Oxford Handbook of Biblical Studies defines the field as a set of various, and in some cases independent disciplines for the study of the collection of ancient texts generally known as the Bible.
 These disciplines include but are not limited to historical criticism, archaeology, hermeneutics, textual criticism, cultural anthropology, history, the history of interpretation, sociology, theology, and patristics.

 Academic societies

 Several academic associations and societies promote research in the field.
 The largest is the Society of Biblical Literature (SBL) with around 8,500 members in more than 80 countries.
 It publishes many books and journals in the biblical studies, including its flagship, the Journal of Biblical Literature.
 SBL hosts one academic conference in North America and another international conference each year, as well as smaller regional meetings.
-Others include the European Association of Biblical Studies, the Evangelical Theological Society, the Institute for Biblical Research, the American Schools of Oriental Research, and the Catholic Biblical Association.
+Others include the European Association of Biblical Studies, the Canadian Society of Biblical Studies, the Evangelical Theological Society, the Institute for Biblical Research, the American Schools of Oriental Research, and the Catholic Biblical Association.